Registering to vote

 - Northern Ireland Assembly

 The Register is continually updated using information obtained from electors and various organisations such as government bodies and schools.
-Updates to the Register are published on the first working day of each month and a revised version of the Register is published on 1 December each year.
+Updates to the Register are published on the first working day of each month and a new version is published on 1 December each year.
 There is no annual canvass of electors in Northern Ireland.

 You can find out more about the electoral register on the Electoral Office for Northern Ireland (EONI) website.